 Join us in the Festival Tent foyer for more holiday cheer.
 Enjoy seasonal refreshments, browse our Bookshop and visit our wonderful exhibitors for unique holiday gifts.

-We will stock books by all the Festival authors, and host signings immediately after each event.
+We stock books by all the Festival authors, and host signings immediately after each event.
 We'll have our latest Book of the Month, and our own Hay Festival publications too.
 Come along and explore.

 Festival merchandise for you to browse and buy: the perfect Christmas gifts for literary friends and family.
 Or spoil yourself...